New York Introduces Bill to Shield Doctors/Hospitals from Coronavirus Lawsuits

 One potential claim against a hospital for malpractice is an understaffing claim.
 Essentially, an injured patient or their family files a lawsuit against the hospital claiming that a lack of staff members contributed to a medical injury or the worsening of symptoms, even death.

 It is very likely that these types of claims will be dismissed if the Florida legislature passes similar legislation.

 It should, however, be understood that the State of New York is much more permissive of medical malpractice cases than Florida has traditionally been.
 Furthermore, New York is much more aggressive when pursuing bad doctors, punishing doctors, or preventing doctors from other states from practicing medicine in New York.
 Florida, on the other hand, has a much more hands-off approach, wants to protect doctors from lawsuits, and limits a plaintiff’s ability to bring a suit against a doctor.

 So you can expect immunity legislation to be forthcoming.

 Talk to a St. Petersburg Medical Malpractice Attorney Today

-If you’ve been injured by the negligent practice of medicine, call the St. Petersburg medical malpractice attorneys at Masterson, Hoag & Smith to schedule your free initial consultation.
+If you’ve been injured by the negligent practice of medicine, call the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. to schedule your free initial consultation.